|Guide||♦||5 Triplogs||0 Topics|

 Saguaros to Snowballs

-Setup: We did this hike as a shuttle hiking counter clockwise.
+We did this hike as a shuttle hiking counterclockwise.
 You could hike the 3mi of road.
 Keep in mind that adds 800ft elevation gain.
-A clockwise attempt would be a more difficult task physically and mentally.
+A clockwise attempt would be a more difficult task, physically and mentally.

-Hike: The hike up is posted in detail at Oak Flat Trail #130.
-At the 123/130 junction you have just entered the wilderness and a small stand of tall ponderosa pines.
+The hike up is posted in detail at Oak Flat Trail #130.
+At the 123/130 junction, you have just entered the wilderness and a small stand of tall ponderosa pines.
 Continuing on the push up continues for another 0.6mi and 400ft to a saddle.
-The remaining 4 miles are constant ups and downs transversing the drainages.
+The remaining 4 miles are constant ups and downs, transversing the drainages.
 Luckily they're all in the 50-100 foot range and go almost unnoticed.

-From the small saddle you head down, up around and down another drainage to the Alder Trail #81 junction (3.15mi / 1.5mi on #130).
-On route you cross a firm slope of rock fall out of the vegetation then back into a wooded ravine.
+You head down from the small saddle, up around, and down another drainage to the Alder Trail #81 junction (3.15mi / 1.5mi on #130).
+On route, you cross a firm slope of rock fall out of the vegetation then back into a wooded ravine.
 On this trip the creek was flowing with a nice small pool at the junction.
 Stay left at the junction.
 The vegetation thins out over the next quarter mile.
-The following mile of trail hugs the mountain in and out of drainages without any vegetation.
-Crossing another stable rock fall or two on route.
+The next mile of the trail hugs the mountain in and out of drainages without vegetation, crossing another stable rockfall or two on route.

-Just when things start to get dull you enter a nice forest with some healthy stands of ponderosa.
+When things start to get dull, you enter a nice forest with some healthy stands of ponderosa.
 Some of the boulders on the slopes provide a nice spot to take a break and take in the view!
-The next mile of trail is the sweet spot where life just seems good.
-I believe this portion was constructed in the past ten years specifically for the AZT (Arizona Trail).
+The next mile of the trail is the sweet spot where life seems good.
+I believe this portion was constructed in the past ten years, specifically for the AZT (Arizona Trail).

-A half mile before the Chillicut Trail #132 junction the vegetation picks up, then it goes nuts.
-We had to wade almost a half mile through 7-10 foot bushes that I can only describe as similar to oleanders (perhaps Seep Willows) with tons of white blooms.
-Due to the recent rains they weren't dusty.
-For the most part they grow straight up making it easy to wade through.
+A half mile before the Chillicut Trail #132 junction, the vegetation picks up, and then it goes nuts.
+We had to wade almost a half-mile through 7-10 foot bushes that I can only describe as similar to oleanders (perhaps Seep Willows) with tons of white blooms.
+Due to the recent rains, they weren't dusty.
+For the most part, they grow straight up, making it easy to wade through.
 They did get tangled up in sections simply due to the dense factor.
-I found walking backwards the easiest option for breaking the tangles.
-The trail was barely visible if you knelt down to the lower foot and half.
+I found walking backward the best option for breaking the tangles.
+The trail was barely visible if you knelt to the lower foot and half.

 The hike down is posted in detail at Chillicut Trail #132, although you'll be going the opposite direction.

-Summary: This is a great hike.
+Oak Flat / Chillicut Shuttle is a great hike.
 We lucked out on the timing with a freak cold front in May.
-Due to the steep terrain and changing biomes it's difficult to schedule this hike weather wise.
+Due to the steep terrain and changing biomes, it isn't easy to schedule this hike weather-wise.
 March is probably the ideal target.
-Midway into this hike I threw a snowball at Stiller in the upper reaches.
-Hours later I was sweating profusely on the oven roller coaster below admiring Saguaros.
+Midway into this hike, I threw a snowball at Stiller in the upper reaches.
+Hours later, I was sweating profusely on the oven roller coaster below admiring Saguaros.